STOR-i/sgmcmc/README.md

 To start with, tensorflow for R needs to be properly installed, this requires dependencies that can't be handled by the standard `install.packages` framework, so follow the tensorflow for R library [installation instructions](https://tensorflow.rstudio.com/installation.html).

-To install the `sgmcmc` library, ensure `devtools` are installed and run `devtools::install_github("jbaker92/sgmcmc")`
+To install the `sgmcmc` library, ensure `devtools` are installed and run `devtools::install_github("jbaker92/sgmcmc")`.

 ## Documentation

-TO BE ADDED, for now see the vignettes and man documentation for the API and example usage.
+TO BE ADDED, for now see the vignettes and man documentation for the API and example usage. `inst/doc` contains vignettes that have already been built.